muninn-hall/muninn-hall.com-website/docs/Moderation-Bots/overview.md

 ## Bots for my users

-Apart from that, offering moderationbots as a service to your users can greatly improve the safety of everyone on Matrix.
+Apart from that, offering moderation bots as a service to your users can greatly improve the safety of everyone on Matrix.
 Currently the most common ways in which you as a server admin can provide a moderation bot to your users is:
 * **single bot for entire server**
     * this requires the homeserver staff to get involved and approve the addition of new rooms to the set of protected rooms for the bot